gyselax/gyselalibxx/docs/joss_paper/paper.md

 Plasma simulations are essential for the development of magnetic confinement fusion devices for energy production.
 The low collisionality of such plasmas makes kinetic models a judicious choice.
-In particular gyrokinetic theory [@brizard2007; @krommes2012], which reduces the 6D problem to a 5D problem by removing high frequency gyromotion, is a popular framework for plasma simulation [@garbet2010].
+In particular, gyrokinetic theory [@brizard2007; @krommes2012], which reduces the 6D problem to a 5D problem by removing high frequency gyromotion, is a popular framework for plasma simulation [@garbet2010].
-Despite the reduction in dimensionality such simulations still require massively powerful high-performance computing (HPC) resources.
+Despite the reduction in dimensionality, such simulations still require massively powerful high-performance computing (HPC) resources.
 For ITER-sized simulations, exascale resources would still be required.

 The pre-existing GYSELA code [@grandgirard2016], written in Fortran, originally aimed to simulate plasma in the core region of a tokamak using semi-Lagrangian advection with a distribution function discretised in phase space on a uniform grid.
 This approach was shown to work well and allowed the study of many interesting physical phenomena [@Esteve2018;@Sarazin2021;@DifPradalier2022].
-However expanding this code to use more complex mathematical methods such as non-uniform points (vital for handling the different magnitudes of physical quantities in the core and edge regions), and increasingly complex geometries (such as D-shape geometries, geometries including both open and closed field lines, X-points, and potentially stellarator geometries) has proved to be challenging and sometimes error-prone.
+However, expanding this code to use more complex mathematical methods such as non-uniform points (vital for handling the different magnitudes of physical quantities in the core and edge regions), and increasingly complex geometries (such as D-shape geometries, geometries including both open and closed field lines, X-points, and potentially stellarator geometries) has proved to be challenging and sometimes error-prone.
 These complexities are further amplified when trying to organise such a code for use on new GPU architectures, necessary for exascale simulations.
 This is a challenge shared by other gyrokinetic codes [@trilaksono2023].